Poland

 Reporting obligations of real estate companies

-1. new mechanism of capital gains tax collection upon the sale of shares in such company by non-residents,
+• New mechanism of capital gains tax collection upon the sale of shares in such company by non-residents.

-2. annual obligation to disclose the group structure to the tax authorities,
+• Annual obligation to disclose the group structure to the tax authorities.

-However, please note that the specific definition of a real estate company under the Polish CIT Law should not be confused with the concept of so-called “land-rich company” (often used interchangeably with “property-rich company” or “real estate-rich company”) which under the domestic legislation would be any company (and other entities) whose assets comprise directly or indirectly of real estate located in Poland in at least 50% (also double taxation treaties (DTT) provide for similar concept, but the definitions may differ to some extent).
+However, please note that the specific definition of a real estate company under the Polish CIT Law should not be confused with the concept of so-called ’land-rich company‘ (often used interchangeably with ’property-rich company‘ or ’real estate-rich company‘), which, under the domestic legislation, would be any company (and other entities) whose assets comprise, directly or indirectly, of real estate located in Poland of at least 50% (also DTTs provide for a similar concept, but the definitions may differ to some extent).

-• the respective fair market/book value of the real estate exceed PLN 10m; and
+• the respective fair market/book value of the real estate exceed PLN 10 million, and

-• in the previous tax year the company obtained at least 60% of taxable revenues from (sub)rental, (sub)lease, agreements of a similar nature or from ownership rights relating to real estate/other real estate companies.
+• in the previous tax year, the company obtained at least 60% of taxable revenues from (sub)rental, (sub)lease, agreements of a similar nature, or from ownership rights relating to real estate/other real estate companies (unless it is an entity commencing its activity).

-I Mazowiecki Tax Office in Warsaw is responsible for the following taxpayers:
+1st Mazowiecki Tax Office in Warsaw is responsible for the largest taxpayers, including:

 • Legal entities or organisational entities without legal personality whose net income from the sale of goods, products, and services in the tax year exceed EUR 50 million (excluding civil law partnerships).